wjdenny/wjdenny.github.io/content/@2015knaflic_storytelling.md

 ---
-tags: "🕮"
+tags:
-alias: "Storytelling with Data"
+  - 🕮
+aliases:
+  - Storytelling with Data
-draft: false
+draft: true
 ---
 # Storytelling with Data
 [[Cole Nussbaumer Knaflic]] wrote this book for [[John Wiley & Sons]].